adliance/Togglr/README.md

 Adliance.Togglr
 Adliance GmbH

+  project-time              Generates a detailed report for a specific project and time range.

   generate-report           (Default Verb) Generate a report with specified configuration

   generate-configuration    Generate a template 'configuration.json' in the current folder